TEALSK12/apcsa-public/curriculum/Unit2/Lesson-201.md

 - To write a more complicated program like a calculator, we need to familiarize ourselves with the different types of data that Java can work with.

-- **Type** (or data type): a name for a category of data values that are all related  Primative and reference
+- **Type** (or data type): a name for a category of data values that are all related
+  - ** Primative data types:  Store the actual value in the variable

-  - **Type int** describes all whole numbers, or integers (have students name some examples)
+    - **Type int** describes all whole numbers, or integers (have students name some examples) -int variables take up 8 bits of space in memory (see chart in slide deck) -Remember to talk about data overflow and what happens if you put too large a value into an int

     - **Type double** describes all numbers with decimal points (have students give some examples)
+      - double variables take up 64 bits of space in memory (see chart in slide deck)
       - You can remember if something is a double because there are numbers on both sides of a decimal point (like 2 numbers, double numbers)

     - **Type boolean** describes logical values—this means true or false.
 There are no other values in type boolean.

+  -** Refrence data types: store the location in memory of the object the code is referring to
+      -A String variable would be an example of a reference data type

 - An **expression** is a simple value, or a set of operations (an equation) that produces a value.